 How Long Does it Take for a Mother Cat to Forget Her Kittens?

-- If kittens are removed before the age of 10 weeks, this behavior from the mother cat may persist a bit longer, but not by much as she's instinctually programmed to leave her litter and cats do not "remember" or "grieve" for kittens in the way that a human parent would.
+- If kittens are removed before the age of 10 weeks and before they are fully weaned, this behavior from the mother cat may persist a bit longer, but not by much as she's instinctually programmed to leave her litter and cats do not "remember" or "grieve" for kittens in the way that a human parent would.

-- Depending on the circumstances it's natural for a mother cat to reject her litter entirely even when they're newborn.
-This can happen if the mother senses that one or more kittens is sick or deformed, if she is suffering from painful mastitis, or if the litter is too large for her to nurse.
-Some cats new to motherhood may also reject their kittens for no apparent reason though the underlying cause is usually stress and anxiety.
+- Depending on the circumstances, it's natural for a mother cat to reject her litter entirely even when they're newborn.
+This can happen if the mother senses that one or more kittens is sick or unhealthy, if she is suffering from painful mastitis or life-threatening eclampsia, or if the litter is too large for her to nurse.
+Some cats new to motherhood may also reject their kittens for no apparent reason, though the underlying cause is usually stress and anxiety.

 Consider Stopping the Cycle

 The best course of action would be to have your female cat spayed as soon as possible.
 Now that the kittens are gone, it is the perfect time to have the surgery.
-Be sure to ask your vet if he/she knows about any low cost spaying clinics.
-This could save you a bundle.
+This will help prevent unplanned future pregnancy and contribute to keeping the homeless cat population down.